Munstead Wood: Cenotaph of Sigismunda

 A garden seat built by Lutyens for Jekyll at Munstead Wood, consisting of a large block of elm set on stone, was 'christened' the Cenotaph of Sigismunda by their friend Charles Liddell.
 He was a librarian at the British Museum, and a cousin of Alice Liddell, the girl who inspired Alice's Adventures in Wonderland.
 He was probably referring to the tragic story of King Tancred's daughter Sigismunda, from The Decameron by Giovanni Boccaccio.
 Jekyll later wrote:

 Until encountering this name at Munstead Wood, Lutyens had not known the term "cenotaph", meaning empty tomb.

-The Cenotaph, Whitehall
+The Cenotaph

 In 1919 the Prime Minister, Lloyd George, asked Lutyens to design a catafalque to serve as a temporary memorial structure in Whitehall, London.
 Recalling the term he had first heard at Munstead Wood, Lutyens proposed that a cenotaph would be more appropriate.
 His proposal was accepted, and used for both the 1919 structure and its permanent replacement in 1920, The Cenotaph, which thereafter became the principal war memorial of the United Kingdom.
 At Munstead Wood, only a copy of the original seat remains.
 Lutyens went on to design dozens of other war memorials, including Busbridge War Memorial outside the nearby village church, the commission for which appears to have arisen through his connections with the Jekyll family.